CODEORDIETRYING/-Spotify-Wrapped--like-Analytics/Requirements/README.md

 <details>
 <summary>View Details</summary>
-In addition to the top 2 categories, their insights, and recommendations, marketing has also requested for each customer’s top actor and recommended films starring that actor.
-As well as the count of films watched where the actor was a cast.
+In addition to the top 2 categories, their insights, and recommendations, marketing has also requested each customer’s top actor and recommended films starring that actor.
+As well as the count of films watched where the actor was cast.

 **Note:** In the case where there is a tie in top actors, the marketing team has concluded that we can order the actors in alphabetical order.
 Also, we are not including a recommendation that has been previously watched or recommended in the top 2 categories.
 If the customer doesn’t have at least 1 film recommendation - they also need to be flagged with a separate actor exclusion flag.

 ![Category Film Recommendations](https://github.com/CODEORDIETRYING/-Spotify-Wrapped--like-Analytics/blob/main/Images/Favourite%20actor%20and%20recommendation%20circled.PNG)
 </details>